timflutre/rutilstimflutre/README.md

 The content of this directory is versioned using git, the central repository being hosted on [GitHub](https://github.com/timflutre/rutilstimflutre).
 You can report issues on GitHub directly, but remember to copy-paste the output of sessionInfo().

-I have invested a lot of time and effort in creating this package, please cite it when using it for data analysis:
+I (and others) have invested a lot of time and effort in creating this package, please cite it when using it for data analysis:
 ```
 R> citation("rutilstimflutre")
 ```